 The brush head is used to scrape and scour dirt, algae, and debris away from underwater surfaces.
 Once the muck is in the water, the system’s suction pushes it into the filter, where it can be fully removed.

-Why Should Use A Pool Vacuum For Cleaning?
+Why Should You Consider Using A Vacuum For Pool Cleaning?

 Pools become contaminated as a result of people swimming in them and dirt getting into the pool.